funatsufumiya/TrussC.jl/README.md

 ## Addons

-Not full addons not yet supported, but some addons are supported in other libraries.
+Not full addons supported, but some addons are supported in other libraries.

 - tcxOsc
 - tcxHap